 1. Heat a pan and add cashews and roast for 3-4 minutes.
 Do not change the color. let cool.

 2. Transfer to a grinder jar and spice grinder and grind to a fine powder.
 Grind at small intervals.
 Refer to the tips above.
 This is the cashew powder for kaju barfi.
+You can also use a food processor.

-Making Sugar Syrup For Kaju Katli
+Making Sugar Syrup For Kaju Katli Recipe

-3. Combine 1/2 cup sugar and 1/4 cup water in a heavy pan.
+Measure 1/2 cup sugar first of all.
+Add sugar and 1/4 cup water in a heavy pan.
+You can use a non stick pan if you prefer.

-10. After 3-4 minutes the kaju barfi mixture will begin to thicken.
+After 3-4 minutes the kaju barfi mixture will begin to thicken.

 11. And after 6-7 minutes the whole cashew paste mixture will come together as a soft mass and begin to leave the sides of the pan.
+Remove from flame when the kaju mixture leaves the sides of the pan but let the mixture cook in the residual heat for another minute in the same minute.
+You need a very smooth paste.

-14. Now remove the whole mixture to a butter paper.
+Now remove the whole mixture to a butter paper or parchment paper.
+You can also use a greased plate.
 Scrape the edges and add them as well.
-We will knead and make everything very smooth.
+We will knead this kaju katli dough and make everything very smooth.
 If the paste is too sticky for you to handle you can add few drops of ghee (not vegan) or coconut oil (vegan).
+I have not used coconut oil or ghee here.
+On kneading cashews will release oil which will help you knead.

 15. Add few saffron strands and start kneading the kaju barfi mixture.
 If using coconut oil or ghee apply in your palms now.
-Knead for 3-5 minutes into a very smooth dough.
+Knead for 3-5 minutes into a very smooth soft dough.
 This step is crucial for melt in mouth kaju katli.

 18. Let cool completely.
 Store in airtight containers and serve kaju katli as required.

-19. You can store kaju katli for a week at room temperature and around 2 weeks in refrigerator.
+You can store kaju katli for a week at room temperature and around 2 weeks in refrigerator.

 More Sweet Recipes